 Self-service is a powerful tool for customers during a time of crisis, as they look for quick answers to common questions.
-To ensure your self-service channels make the biggest impact, what can you do quickly — even in just one hour — before your day begins?
+To ensure your self-service channels make the biggest impact, here’s what you can do quickly – even in just one day.

-Taking a few minutes to connect with your team will help you understand the most common customer questions to address in your help centre.
+Your team will help you understand the most common customer questions to address in your help centre.
 Here are three quick steps to gather information and use it.

-Even if it’s just for 10 minutes, meeting with your team gets everybody on the same page.
-Ask agents for commonly asked customer questions they receive across all channels, during the crisis.
-This includes questions via the call centre and how they resolve them.
+Even if it’s just for 10 minutes, speaking with your team gets everybody on the same page.
+Ask agents for commonly asked customer questions across all channels – including the call centre – during the crisis and how they’ve resolved them.

 Throughout the course of the day, encourage agents to use simple collaboration tools they can update on the fly with frequent customer requests related to the crisis.
 With a single source of truth, agents can record how they resolved their cases to help colleagues with similar future cases.

-Use your list of frequently asked questions as a cue to create content on your help center, such as updates on delayed orders or how to get a refund for a service.
-If it makes sense for your organisation, consider a dedicated section on your help centre with featured articles specific to the crisis.
-For example, Pearson updated the home page on their support site with information about delays due to COVID-19, directing people to their self-service options.
+Use your list of FAQs as a cue to create content on your help centre, such as updates on delayed orders or how to get a refund for a service.
+If it makes sense for your organisation, consider a dedicated section on your help centre with featured articles specific to the crisis, and make it easy to find from your home page.

 Reviewing and, where necessary, adding or updating messaging on your self-service channels assures customers your organisation is sensitive to what they are going through.

 Consider creating a banner that appears at the top of your home page with specific instructions or with a direct link to your help centre.
-Retailers like Argos have a clear message to let customers know about purchase limits on some items, and restrictions to pick-up and delivery services.
+Major supermarkets in Australia and New Zealand have a clear message to let customers know about purchase limits on some items, and restrictions to pick-up and delivery services.
 If you have a customer portal, personalise the banner message at the top of the page as well.

-If you keep your bot’s general welcome message, it may feel out of touch to customers.
+Your bot’s general welcome message may feel out of touch to customers.
 Re-evaluate the first message that appears when a customer reaches out.
 Consider updating or adding a few words that are empathic to the current situation and address common requests, such as how to make a cancellation and receive updates related to COVID-19.

-Simplifying processes and making it easier to find information goes a long way for customers, and frees up agents from high-volume cases.
+Simplifying processes and making it easier to find information goes a long way for customers, and frees up agents dealing with high volumes of cases.

-Review your data to find specific keywords that keep coming in via your chatbots.
-For easy answers, make sure you have an FAQ the chatbot can use to answer questions.
-For more sensitive topics, have your chatbot immediately offer to transfer to an agent.
+Review your data for specific keywords that keep coming in via your chatbots.
+Make sure you have an FAQ the chatbot can use to answer easy questions and, for more sensitive topics, have your chatbot immediately transfer to an agent.

-In your customer portal, you can automate specific processes to help customers do them on their own (and alleviate agents from high-volume calls).
-By integrating a workflow on your end, such as canceling an order, the automation process appears on their screen and walks customers through each step.
+In your customer portal, you can automate specific processes to help customers resolve their own query (and lower agents’ high volume of calls).
+By integrating a workflow on your end, such as cancelling an order, you can make sure an automation process appears on the customer’s screen and walks them through each step.

-With just a few simple updates, you can ensure your self-service channels are working hard to handle the high contact volume during this unprecedented time.
+With a few updates, you can ensure your self-service channels are working hard to handle the high contact volume many businesses are experiencing now.